If you want to run in the summer when it’s hot and humid, grab this gear to make things a little more pleasant (and safe!).

 Freezing a wet washcloth makes the best treat after a hot run.
 It helps get your core temperature back down and also just feels SO good.

-And remember, even with all the gear in the world, you still have to be smart when running in the summer.
+And remember, even with all the running gear in the world, you still have to be smart when running in the summer.
 Respect the heat and don’t fall prey to thinking it won’t affect you.
 And be sure to read this post with more tips to enjoy summer running safely!

 Shop the Post